Analyzing client requirements in a timely and efficient manner

-A user story is also part of agile methodology which is also great help to design and develop a Minimum viable product.
-In this way, requirements can be prioritized and an initial product can be launched cost-effectively with fewer efforts.
+A user story is also part of agile methodology which is also a great help to design and develop a Minimum viable product.
+In this way, requirements can be prioritized and an initial effect can be launched cost-effectively with fewer efforts.
 Agile methodology is supported by continuous integration and continuous development techniques with software design patterns that are easily expendable.

 Prototyping: Now we have backed with well-documented requirement analysis but we can do some more efforts to prototype our technology with wireframes, graphic mockups, and interactive prototyping that will be a great help for the client or product owner to visualize the final product even before the exact development.
-Some great tools are available to do prototyping such as Adobe, Figma, mock flow, visual paradigm, and more.
+Some great tools are available to do prototyping such as Adobe, Figma, mock flow, a visual paradigm, and more.

-The suggested approach is quick and efficient, but it's a short cut that can't be compared to the traditional method, which makes use of advanced techniques and tools for things like gap analysis, BMPN, documentation, and presentation.
+The suggested approach is quick and efficient, but it's a shortcut that can't be compared to the traditional method, which makes use of advanced techniques and tools for things like gap analysis, BMPN, documentation, and presentation.
 However, this approach has its own area of application to work with some technology development concepts.

 If you are doubtful about Web & App Development and would like to discuss your project with a professional, contact Digittrix and schedule a free consultation today.